StevenJuglerHCC/Steven-Jugler-ENES-246-501/Steven ENES/11IP/README.md

 *What is the maximum frequency the Xilinx Clock can generate?*

+800.000MHz

 *What is the minimum frequency the Xilinx Clock can generate?*

+10.000MHz

 *What are the possible future projects where you will want to use the Xilinx Clock?*

+It has a rather broad number of uses, so most future projects could incorporate it in one way or another.

 Show your instructor counting up and down when done!

+Forrester has stated that I was taking too long with this and needed to move on .